Q. genitive grammar.

 In declension charts after this point, the “short vocalic plural” form became -ron as it was in Plotz, though it continued to coexist with longer -lion (PE21/42-43, 46).
 Finally in a declension chart from the mid-to-late 1930s the long plural dropped away, and the genitive declension became identical to those of Plotz (PE21/53): vocalic -o/-ron and e-noun -o/-ion.
 The same vocalic forms appear in the Bodleian Declension from around this time (VT28/8).

-That is not the end of the story, though, since in the 1930s and 1940s vocalic nouns use the suffix -n for genitive singular, while consonantal nouns use -en This n-genitive was the norm for both vocalic and consonantal nouns in The Etymologies in the mid-1930s and appeared in contemporaneous drafts of The Silmarillion as well as the poem Fíriel’s Song, also from the 1930s.
+That is not the entire story, though, since from the late-1930s to the mid-1940s vocalic nouns use the suffix -n for genitive singular, while consonantal nouns use -en.
+This n-genitive was the norm for both vocalic and consonantal nouns in The Etymologies from around 1937 and appeared in contemporaneous drafts of The Silmarillion as well as the poem Fíriel’s Song, also from the 1930s.
 The n-genitive appeared in the Lament of Atalante from “The Notion Club Papers” written around 1945:

-Here Ilúvatáren “of Ilúvatar” and Eldalien “of the Elves” are an n-genitive, versus later o-genitive Ilúvatáro from the 1950s (PE21/83).
+Here Ilúvatáren “of Ilúvatar” and Eldalien “of the Elves” are an n-genitive, versus later o-genitive Ilúvatáro from the 1950s (PE21/83) XXX o-genitive restored in late 1940s QPP1.
 These n-genitives did not appear in the 1950s and 60s, so it seems the Plotz paradigm was the norm in the Late Quenya conceptual period.

 The full set of conceptual developments is given in the table below, using the version numbers for the declension charts from PE16 and PE21, with version QL for declensions from the 1910s, EQG for the Early Qenya Grammar from the 1920s, MQ for the n-genitive of the 1930s and 40s and LQ for Late Quenya forms (in Plotz and elsewhere).
 The Entu, Ensi, Enta Declension (EEED) is inserted between versions 2 and 3, and the Bodleian Declension (BD) between versions 5c and 6, as discussed in the entry on noun cases.
 The introduction of new forms is indicated by bold, except for the dual which changed frequently.
 Sh.
 Pl. = “Short Plural” for those declension charts that had archaic short plurals for vocalic nouns.
 Starting with version 2, the e-nouns could use the consonantal plural genitive forms (-ion rather than -lion).